quinlan-lab/transcriptionary/README.md

 Exons are annotated with coordinates and length.

 Variants are specified as .vcf, .csv, or .bed and are annotated in hover boxes with coordinate, allele count, allele frequency, mutation type, and VEP annotation.
 They are colored by severity.
 Radio buttons in the plot give the option to view lollipop heights as allele count or allele frequency, and linear or log scale.
+If a VCF with VEP annotations is provided, lollipops will be categorized as LOW, MED, or HIGH impact as per [geneimpacts](https://github.com/brentp/geneimpacts) and colored accordingly.

 Tracks are specified as .gtf and are annotated with name, coordinates, and length.
 Colors can be specified by the user or chosen randomly from a color palette.